nikas17mc/nikas17mc/README.md

 ## Introduction

-I would like to introduce myself to you:

 - I am a beginner in JS, PHP, Python and Bash.
 - I'm also going to an information technology vocational college, where I'm learning about new types and uses of programming and building.